algorandfoundation/docs/docs/reference/teal/specification.md

 A '[proto-buf style variable length unsigned int](https://developers.google.com/protocol-buffers/docs/encoding#varint)' is encoded with 7 data bits per byte and the high bit is 1 if there is a following byte and 0 for the last byte.
 The lowest order 7 bits are in the first byte, followed by successively higher groups of 7 bits.

-# What TEAL Cannot Do
+title: What TEAL Cannot Do

 Current design and implementation limitations to be aware of.